buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Types/IfcNavigationElementTypeEnum.md

 # IfcNavigationElementTypeEnum

-This container defines the different predefined types of navigation elements that can further specify an _IfcNavigationElement_ or _IfcNavigationElementType_.
+This container defines the different predefined types of navigation elements that can further specify an _IfcNavigationElement_ or _IfcNavigationElementType_.<!-- end of definition -->

 ## Items